-SOLD OUT: Join Blain Harasymiw, and 8 participants on Japans most popular all in inclusive Mt.
-Fuji, Snow Monkey, World of the Samurai and Hokkaido Wildlife Birding landscape photography workshop February 14 - February 25, 2020
+SOLD OUT -Contact Blain to be put on Wait List- Join Blain Harasymiw, and 8 participants on Japans most popular all in inclusive Mt.
+Fuji, Snow Monkey, World of the Samurai and Hokkaido Wildlife Birding landscape photography workshop February 14 - February 25, 2021

 Tour highlights Mt.
 Fuji, Snow Monkeys, Matsumoto Castle, Zen Buddhist Gardens, The Red-Crowned Cranes, The Steller's Sea Eagles, Sika deer, Whopper Swans, White Tailed Eagles, winter wonderland Hokkaido landscapes .
 This Japan photo tour workshop is all about our journey and photography, Blain your workshop leader enjoys the maximum amount of time in the field, while other tour groups are slumbering or in seminars, we will be in the field positioning ourselves for the photo opportunities of a lifetime!